-If you're running ZAP the first time, you should generate a Root CA certificate first.
-Once you've generated one, you have to install it within your browser or HTTP client application.
+When you are running ZAP for the first time then it will generate a Root CA certificate just for you.
+If you do not use the ‘browser launch’ feature then you have to install it within your browser or HTTP client application.
 See section installation for more details.

 Every generated Root CA certificate is valid for one year.
 After that period you have

 to create a new one.

 Every generated Root CA certificate is 2048 bit strong (RSA with SHA1).

 Every generated Root CA certificate starts with serial number “1”.
 Every generated Root CA certificate consists of the following identifiers:

 CN = OWASP Zed Attack Proxy Root CA

 L = 87b77fe834b0a301